How to Connect From Off Campus:

 Kathryn A. Martin Library IP-Authenticated Services

-the Library offers a large number of online research tools.
-Due to licensing agreements their use is generally restricted to current UMD students, faculty, and staff.
-Electronic documents placed on Course Reserve are also restricted.
+The Kathryn A. Martin Library offers a large number of online research databases, some of which have licensing agreements restricted to current UMD students, faculty, and staff.
+Electronic documents placed on Course Reserves are also restricted.
 To use these restricted resouces, select one of the options below.

 Once VPN is installed, you can turn it on when you need it, and turn it off when you don't.
 VPN software encrypts and routes your Internet communications through UMD.
 Troubleshooting tips for VPN.